Pumé people: Language

-The Pumé language is unclassified, although it is considered a Macro-Chibchan language.
+The Pumé language is unclassified, although it is considered a language isolate.
 Some good linguistic research has been published on the Pumé language.
 It is widely spoken by the Pumé people today, especially among Savanna Pumé who are primarily monolingual.
 Most River Pumé populations have at least some members, primarily men, who are bilingual in Spanish and Pumé.
 Portions of the Bible were translated into Pumé in 1999.

 Housing

 The Savanna Pumé are a mobile group of hunter-gatherers who shift their primary residence during every dry and wet season.
 They live in small brush shade structures during the dry season, and more robust structures thatched with palm leaves during the wet seasons.
 In addition to these two major seasonal moves, the Pumé make temporary camps for fishing, raw material collection, and to stage the moves to their primary wet and dry season camps.
 River Pumé were formerly slightly nomadic (although not as much as the Savanna Pumé), but currently are sedentary.
 Many River Pumé now construct more hybrid forms of architecture combining traditional and Criollo-influenced materials and designs.